idamsufiana/HitungGaji/README.md

 Backend only, developed using java spring boot,

-Implementing factory pattern to calculate formula by country (Indonesia & Vietname) it retrieves data from mySQL
+Implementing factory pattern to calculate formula by country (Indonesia & Vietname)

+It retrieves data from mySQL

 ## Build